jaysonwu991/react-webpack5-ssr/docs/ssr.md

 # SSR implementation

-How server rendering works end-to-end and how route loaders feed props into components.
+How server rendering works end-to-end and how route configs feed props into components.

 ## Graph (high level)